Afghan women risk losing their rights in a new political setup | DW | 08.03.2021

 "Despite all the challenges and the numerous problems, our women's center has always been active and has achieved a lot," she said.

-Fereshta Yaqubi is an example of a women who has worked to improve her own situation and has fought for personal freedoms.
+Fereshta Yaqubi is an example of a woman who has worked to improve her own situation and has fought for personal freedoms.

 She has worked jobs in various government offices and got her driver's license six months ago.
 Since then, she has become more independent.